fatimakssayrawi9/-Emotion-Classification-and-Recommendation-System-for-Mental-Health-Support-/README.md

 The core of the project is a **Stacking Classifier** that combines multiple classical models, delivering robust performance.
 The model was trained on an augmented dataset combining the ISEAR and GoEmotions datasets.

----

-## Final Model and Dataset
-### **Final Model:**
-- **Stacking Classifier**:
-  - Base Models: Logistic Regression, Naive Bayes, Decision Tree, Random Forest.
-  - Meta-Model: Logistic Regression.
-  - Training and validation were performed using hyperparameter tuning to achieve optimal results.
-  - The final model was saved using **joblib** for efficient deployment.

-### **Dataset Used:**
-1. **ISEAR Dataset**:
-   - Contains text samples labeled with seven emotions (e.g., joy, fear, anger).
-   - Balanced and preprocessed for training.

-2. **GoEmotions Dataset**:
-   - Originally multi-label and with 28 emotions.
-   - Transformed into 11 emotions and integrated with ISEAR.

-3. **Augmented Dataset**:
-   - Combines the cleaned ISEAR and GoEmotions datasets.
-   - Addressed class imbalance using  **synonym-based augmentation techniques**.
-   - Includes 11 emotions:
-     - Joy, Sadness, Anger, Fear, Shame, Disgust, Guilt, Neutral, Surprise, Confusion, and Boredom.

----

 ## Methodology
 The project follows the following methodology to achieve emotion classification and provide recommendations: